 Over the last few years, it has been slowly becoming more and more popular for young travel enthusiasts to jet off around the world to do work for various charities or take up volunteer work.
 In some cases, you will be working with children in an undeveloped village, and in others, you could find yourself buildings homes for local people.
 The range of work that groups like this do is huge, making it great for those looking for cheap travel.
 Of course, though, like most things, this comes with some negatives which have to be considered before you start considering this kind of travel.
-This post intends to exploring the new trend of charity travel and some issues associated with it.
+This post intends to explore the new trend of charity travel and some issues associated with it.

 In most cases, chances to travel with charities are rarely labeled as a vacation.
 Instead, you will be expected to work hard, and will need to do your part if your work is going to be successful.
 A lot of people struggle with this when they are first getting started.
 While they aren’t advertised as such, a lot of people look at things like conservation work and other charity ventures as a chance to see the world without having to pay for it.
 In reality, though, this will be taking resources directly out of the hands of people who desperately need them.